-We are making improvements to our certification system for all exported agricultural products.
+We are making improvements to our export certification system for all exported agricultural products.

-- adding a unique Quick Reader (QR) code to check the authenticity of the certificate in real-time
+- adding a unique Quick Response (QR) code to check the authenticity of the certificate in real-time

 The new plain paper certificates will include a unique QR code.
 This is an added security feature.

-Users can scan the QR code to see an overview of the certificate.
-They can use it to confirm details such as:
+Users can scan the QR code to see an overview of the certificate and confirm authenticity details such as:

 - the certificate number